eat-sleep-fortnite-repeat/eat-sleep-foo-repeat.github.io/index.md

 Mairi's feedback:
 "I thought the website was very easy to use and well designed to help me get what i was looking for.
 This has great potential for college students!"

+Kye's feedback:
+"The picture on the individual recipe page is way too small or thin.
+Some formats on the recipes page are not the same and some images do not show up.
+However, the overall application looks good."

 # User Guide

 ## Logging in